jrl-umi3218/libmocap/README.md

 libmocap is a C++ library with no dependencies aiming at Motion Capture Data.

+libmocap also includes an *optional* ROS viewer relying on ROS and ncurses.
+It can be disabled by setting `ENABLE_ROS_VIEWER` to false.

 Supported Formats:

  - Cortex (Motion Analysis) file formats: